Privacy Policy

 7) Processors and third-party suppliers

-We use trusted suppliers (“processors”) to help run the practice safely and effectively—for example, clinical systems, document management, telephony, and website hosting.
-These suppliers may process data on our instructions and must follow strict confidentiality and security requirements.
+We use trusted suppliers and service providers to help run the practice safely and effectively, for example providers of clinical systems, document management, telephony and website hosting.

 8) International transfers